 Check out those two paragraphs above.
 In that first paragraph, I used action verbs: “caught,” “dive,” “wake up.”
 In the second, I chose stative verbs and statements: “there are,” “they are.”
 I nearly fell asleep writing that second paragraph.

 Take a glance at your verb choices.
 Are you starting every paragraph with “there is” or “they are?”
 It’s fine to do that once in a while, but if you’re hoping to captivate your audience, consider switching up your verbs every so often.
 Almost any sentence can be rewritten to feel more active and dynamic—this is especially important to remember when writing opening lines.
-Even if you’re writing about abstract concepts or a stationery setting, you can recruit a few action verbs for a stylistic shot of espresso.
+Even if you’re writing about abstract concepts or a stationary setting, you can recruit a few action verbs for a stylistic shot of espresso.

 3. Watch Your Purple Prose